indraai/indra.team/instructions/main.md

 6. Distractions will try to throw you off the trail, so stay focused.
 7. Focus on #TOPIC and NOT your #PersonalStory.

-### SHARE
+### SHARING

 Remember sharing is the most important part of #TOPIC.
-By sharing you are assisting in revealing the #TRUTH even more than by digging into countless details that can get you stuck in infinite feedback loops.
-Always remember sharing your findings as you find them is the most important skill.
+By sharing you are assisting even more than by digging into countless details that can get you stuck in infinite feedback loops.
+Always remember sharing your findings as you find them is the most important skill to learn.

-## Warning
+## WARNING

 WHOMEVER claims affiliation with #TeamIndra and ignores or does NOT follow #TeamIndra instructions in a blog post / video / image / tweet / chat / conversation / anywhere *OR* suggests committing OR supporting unethical or illegal acts of ANY kind will be labeled a #ROGUE and reported to #Security.

 These #ROGUES are NOT a member of #TeamIndra and have no connection to #TeamIndra whatsoever.

-## Instructions
+## NEXT

 We take the instructions tutorial to the next step and learn about the Vedic Five Element System of Air, Earth, Water, Fire, and Ether.